 Greater agility and flexibility fuel growth

-The implementation of SIMULIA Structural Simulation Engineer provides InFocus with the increased agility and flexibility that it needs to continue to innovate and grow.
+The implementation of SIMULIA Structural Performance Engineer provides InFocus with the increased agility and flexibility that it needs to continue to innovate and grow.
 “Getting the products out and into the market faster is everything to us,” Pearson says.
 “Structural Simulation Engineer fits into our goal to go from concept to completion in a week.
 Our business needs change quickly, so having an agile system that gets results that we can trust quickly is extremely important for our continued growth.”

 “Because Structural Simulation Engineer is on the 3DEXPERIENCE platform in the cloud and is fully compatible with our SOLIDWORKS modeling data, it provides additional advantages,” Kjellbotn adds.
 “It’s hardware-independent, freeing up our workstations for other things, and utilizes SOLIDWORKS data, saving time and money because we don’t have to go through time-consuming import/export protocols.
 The solution also automatically stores data in the cloud and supports collaboration.
 With Structural Simulation Engineer, we are only limited by our imagination.”